factionsecurity/factionsecurity.github.io/docs/reporting/docx-templates.md

 ![](../files/Pasted%20image%2020250728003734.png)

-**Why is the heading yellow?** Check [Setting severity colours](#setting-severity-colours).
+**Why is the heading yellow?** Check [Setting severity colors](#setting-severity-colors).

 ## Hyperlinks

+There are three ways a variable becomes a clickable link in the report.

+**Hyperlink fields.** Create the user-defined field with the **Hyperlink** type and use its variable as normal, for example `${affected-url}`.
+It becomes a real Word hyperlink wherever it sits — in a sentence, a table cell or a findings block — with nothing else to set up in the template.
+An email address links as `mailto:`, a web address links to itself, and a value holding several addresses gives one link each.
+[See Hyperlink fields.](user-defined-fields.md#hyperlink-fields)

+**Asset locations.** `${assetLocation}` is linked automatically when the finding's asset location is a web address.
+A host and port, a path or a name is left as plain text.

-If you want to add hyperlinks to variables, this can be done with some variables by appending `link` after the variable.
-Only a few built-in variables support this (`${asmtAssessor_Email link}`, `${cvssString link}`) but every custom variable does.
-This allows you to add things like `${affected-url link}` to your vulnerability templates, which will generate a hyperlink to whatever URL was entered.
+**The `link` suffix.** Some variables can be linked by appending `link`.
+Only a few built-in variables support this (`${asmtAssessor_Email link}`, `${cvssString link}`) but every custom variable does, so `${affected-url link}` generates a hyperlink to whatever URL was entered.
+Unlike a Hyperlink field, this only works when the variable sits inside a hyperlink you have already added in Word.

-Below is an example of how you would add this.
+Below is an example of the `link` suffix.
 Note that the "Address" in the DOCX template can be anything.
 It will be deleted and replaced with the user-defined variable for Affected URL.

 ![](../files/Pasted%20image%2020250727224329.png)